alvaro-salort/CutWizard/README.md

 ## 🧠 How the Algorithm Works

-CutOptimizer follows a simple but effective flow:
+CutWizard follows a simple but effective flow:

 1. Sort pieces from biggest to smallest (because size *does* matter here).
 2. Try both orientations.